It's Halloween, a time for frights, freakishness and foolery!

 Mums The Word

 Tiger Woods always wears red on the Sundays of his tournaments.
 The reason?
 Because his Mum told him to!

-According to Mum, red is Tiger's power color, so he’s just rolled with it ever since he went pro in 1996.
+According to his Mum, red is Tiger's power colour, so he’s just rolled with it ever since he went pro in 1996.

 Baseball legend Moises Alou, would urinate on his right hand before stepping up to the plate (which he claimed helped him to control the bat better!)